 Right from the beginning of SOS Cuisine, our goal was to develop a solution that would translate the latest nutritional recommendations into simple meal plans that would take the guesswork out of eating healthy.
-The type 2 diabetes Meal Plans that we are announcing today are the tangible results of this vision and the first in a series of specialised meal plans that we shall be progressively introducing in the coming months.
+The type 2 diabetes Meal Plans that we are announcing today are the tangible results of this vision and the first in a series of that we shall be progressively introducing in the coming months.

 Our plan includes other meal plans for health concerns, such as irritable bowel syndrome, gastro-esophageal reflux, cancer prevention, and many others.
 We are also developing tailor-made meal plans for pregnancy, breast-feeding, menopause, and for a host of other situations like weight loss, fitness training, etc. All this is possible thanks to the expertise and technology that we have been developing since we started in 2004.
 These, however, will be the topic of another article, because today, I want to talk to you about diabetic meal plans. (continued below)

 We had the privilege of working closely with a renowned University Health Centre, within the framework of a clinical research project that was partly financed by Diabetes Quebec, which was selected as one of their most commendable projects.

 The project consisted in proposing specialised menus over a period of 6 months to 35 people with type 2 diabetes.
 These meal plans had to respect not only the specific prescriptions drawn up for each participant by a nutritionist during an initial consultation, but also all the nutritional recommendations of the Canadian Diabetes Association.
 And of course, it goes without saying that the menus had to taste delicious. 😉